 DemoNight is the most exciting community event of the year, in my opinion.
 It's wonderful to see so many devs "putting themselves out there".
 It's a rare occasion to feel the type of passion that made us once want to become game developers!

-Game submissions typically open in the fall and close at the end of November.
+Game submissions typically open in the fall and close at the beginning of December.
 Calls for submissions are announced in the GamePlay Space newsletter, on our Discord, and on the GamePlay Space social media channels.

-If you are considering submitting your game for a future DemoNight, you’ll want to take these eligibility rules into account:
+If you are considering submitting your game for a future DemoNights, you’ll want to take these eligibility rules into account:

 GamePlay Space is a community-driven organization in downtown Montreal.
-We aim to nurture the success of video game studios by providing a multitude of relevant services which give game developers access to knowledge sharing, business opportunities, and a vibrant community.
+We aim to nurture the success of video game studios and independent developers by providing a multitude of relevant services, giving them access to knowledge sharing, business opportunities, and a vibrant community.

-We provide many service offerings, including regular and annual events, networking opportunities, desk rental, and more!
+We provide many services, including regular and annual events, networking opportunities, desk rental, and more!

-To find out more about GamePlay Space and become a member, head here.
+To find out more about GamePlay Space's services and to become a member, head here.